serhiybutz/SeeMoreTextView/README.md

 # SeeMoreTextView

-**NSTextView** subclass with an expandable **See More** link.
+**NSTextView/UITextView** subclass with an expandable **See More** link.
 It helps avoid cluttering with too much information, by hiding some of it, allowing users to choose whether to display the hidden information.
 The hidden information is displayed by clicking on the **See More** link.

 ![](screenshot.gif)